cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 <span style="color:red">chebi</span><b>:</b><span style="color:orange">138488</span>

+### Converting between URIs and CURIEs

-CURIEs can be expanded back into URIs using a **prefix map**, which associates each URI to exactly one URI prefix.
-Disregarding (for now) how to choose which URI prefix is associated with each prefix, the prefix map to expand this CURIE could be:
+CURIEs can be expanded back into URIs using a **prefix map**, which associates each prefix to exactly one URI prefix.
+Disregarding (for now) how to choose the best URI prefix, one potential prefix map that could be used to expand the example CURIE for alsterpaullone could be:

 ```json
 {